Want to Play?

 ELECTRIC JAM SESSIONS WITH ROBIN BIBI BAND

 Jam Sessions will be hosted by the Robin Bibi Band at Swanage Bay View Holiday Park on Saturday afternoon and The Legion on Sunday afternoon.
 Check in with Robin at the Jam Sessions, drummers bring own sticks.
-Several of our regular performers first came to our attention by playing at the Jam Sessions.

 OPEN MIC SESSIONS

 The Open Mic Sessions are held at the Red Lion on Friday, Saturday and Sunday afternoons.
 Slots are not booked in advance, so turn up early!
 Preferably Friday but 1.30pm on Saturday's OK, and book in with the host.
-Several of our regular performers first came to our attention by playing at the Open Mic Sessions.

 Please see the council's advice at http://www.dorsetforyou.com/399174.
 If unavailable, go to Dorset For You and enter Busking in the Search Engine.